mickaelpicaflor/sass/README.md

-# sass
+# Quasar Sass Style Guide

-An experimental approach to Sass organization styling and so on.
+*An experimental approach to Sass organization, naming and so on.*